peteroupc/peteroupc.github.io/complexity.md

 - [**https://arxiv.org/abs/0904.3912**](https://arxiv.org/abs/0904.3912)

-After 2009, however, J. Aslam updated the "proof" that P=NP and the algorithm that supposedly supports it; the latest version, version 26, dates from 2017 and is found at:
+This refutation would have provided the needed closure to the matter.
+However, after 2009, J. Aslam updated the "proof" that P=NP and the algorithm that supposedly supports it; the latest version, version 26, dates from 2017 and is found at:

 - [**https://arxiv.org/abs/0812.1385v26**](https://arxiv.org/abs/0812.1385v26)